vacu9708/Shopping-mall/README.md

 ## Spring AOP
 Used to permit only authenticated requests to specific APIs

+## Spring mail
+Used to send emails to users

 ## Kafka
 For decoupled communication between microservices for scenarios such as order notifications.